abtion/guidelines/employee_manual/4_dww_schedule_and_calendar.md

 ### Forced vacation days
 We also demand you to take some days off.
 Some days can slightly vary year to year, depending on which week day a public holiday falls.

+- First friday of the year (in order to make earned holidays to be 24 days and fit with 6 weeks of vacation)
 - The Friday after Kristi Himmelfart / Ascension Day
 - Week 29 and 30
-- Week between Christmas and New Year ( + 24th of December)
+- Week between Christmas and New Year ( + 24th of December + 31th of December )

 ## Absence